Non-Functional Testing: A Complete Handbook for Developers

 Testing ensures that your product works as intended, delivers an engaging and immersive user experience, and is compatible with all relevant devices, applications, and platforms.
 Security testing can also reveal vulnerabilities, threats, and risks in your software prior to launch.

-There are many ways to perform software testing, with manual and automation testing being the two most common.
+There are many ways to perform testing in a software development life cycle, with manual and automation testing being the two most common.
 Both methods have their pros and cons, and knowing when to use the right test method will help you obtain the most valuable feedback.
 You can then use this data to improve various aspects of your software, such as performance, UI design, functionality, integration, and security.

-In this article, you will gain a greater understanding of the differences between manual vs automation testing, their most common use case scenarios, and the benefits of outsourcing your software testing efforts.
+In this article, you will gain a greater understanding of the differences between manual and automated testing.

-Manual testing is a type of software test performed by a human QA analyst.
-The purpose of manual testing is to uncover bugs, errors, issues, and inconsistencies in your software.
-With this information, your development team can then rectify these issues, so that your product will launch in the best possible state.
+Manual software testing is a test type performed by a human QA analyst.
+The purpose of the manual testing process is to uncover bugs, errors, issues, and inconsistencies in your software.
+With this information, your development team can then rectify these issues so that your product will launch in the best possible state.

 For example, an automation testing code may test to see if two different modules, such as a database and form, can work well together under different use-case scenarios.

-Programmers use all kinds of software testing tools to perform the actions set out by their code and test scripts.
-Some of the most popular software testing tools are Selenium Appium, Cypress.io, and TestComplete, to name a few.
+Programmers use all kinds of testing tools to perform the actions set out by their code and test scripts.
+Some of the most popular automation tools are Selenium, Appium, TestComplete, Cypress, Ranorex Studio, and Perfecto, to name a few.

 Different software testing tools are more appropriate than others for certain applications, be it for web and mobile or desktop environments.